ChrisGreene-Chuboe/stk-app-sql/CONTRIBUTING.md

 - Open an issue for clarification
 - Contact us at [your-email@chuck-stack.org]

-We appreciate your contributions to making stk-app-sql better!
+We appreciate your contributions to making chuck-stack-core better!